mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-08-write-a-new-post/index.en.md

 ## Comments

-The global setting for comments is defined by the `comments.provider` option in the `_config.yml`{: .filepath} file.
+The global setting for comments is defined by the `comments.provider` option in the {{< filepath src="config/_default/params.toml" >}} file.
 Once a comment system is selected for this variable, comments will be enabled for all posts.

 If you want to close the comment for a specific post, add the following to the **Front Matter** of the post: